Durdham Hall residence guide

 The University's building services team ensures that we comply with our statutory requirements around the safe and efficient use of residences.

-The Badger Bar is open every evening and available for use during the day as a social space only.
+The social space is open every evening and available for use during the day as a social space only.
 There is a pool table, table football, table tennis table, darts, games console with games and board games.
-The bar has a HD projector and films, a TV and a performance area with stage lighting.
-There is a piano/music practice room adjacent to the Bar.
+It has a HD projector and films, a TV and a performance area with stage lighting.
+There is a piano and music practice room next to the social space.

 Just moments from the Hall entrance are shared outside facilities which include an outdoor gym, tennis and squash courts.
 These facilities are available to all North Village residents and can be booked online.
 For access to the squash courts please contact the Student Support Centre.